Shroud of Turin: Description

-The shroud was damaged in a fire in 1532 in the chapel in Chambery, France.
+The shroud was damaged in a fire in 1532 in the chapel in Chambéry, France.
 There are some burn holes and scorched areas down both sides of the linen, caused by contact with molten silver during the fire that burned through it in places while it was folded.
 Fourteen large triangular patches and eight smaller ones were sewn onto the cloth by Poor Clare nuns to repair the damage.